 There is no such thing as a typical day for a Special Agent.
 One day you could be executing a search warrant and making an arrest, while the next you could be testifying in court.
 Your morning could entail catching up on paperwork in the office, while the afternoon could bring a meeting with a high-level source.
 No two days are ever the same for an FBI Special Agent.

-Due to the sensitive nature of the FBI’s missions, all FBI positions require a Top Secret Clearance.
+Due to the sensitive nature of our mission, all FBI positions require a Top Secret Clearance; a Special Agent career requires a Top Secret Sensitive Compartmented Information (SCI) Clearance.
 Before employees can start work with the FBI, they must undergo an intensive background investigation that includes a polygraph test, a drug test, credit and records checks and extensive interviews with former and current colleagues, neighbors, friends, professors, etc., covering the last 10 years or as of their 18th birthday.

 Yes.
 Learn more here: FBI Automatic Disqualifiers.

 14. How much are FBI Special Agents paid?

 All new FBI Special Agents will earn salaries at the GL-10 Special Base Rate for Law Enforcement Officers (LEOs) pay grade.
 Applicants with no prior government service will earn a salary at the GL-10, Step 1 pay level.
 Applicants with prior government service (including FBI professional staff) may be eligible to receive higher steps that are commensurate with their highest previous pay, but they will not enter at higher grades.